zdenop/jbig2enc/README.md

+# NOTE

+As the original creator seems to not maintain the original repository, this branch tries to collect all improvement from others forks.

+# Original

 This is an encoder for [JBIG2](fcd14492.pdf).

 JBIG2 encodes bi-level (1 bpp) images using a number of clever tricks to get